 We enter into agreements in the normal course of business with CMOs for raw material purchases and manufacturing services.
-As disclosed in Note 18 Commitments and Contingencies in our Annual Report on Form 10-K, as of December 31, 2023, we had committed approximately \$195.0 million under these agreements related to raw material purchases and manufacturing services, which were expected to be paid through 2028.
-While these commitments are estimates and are subject to changes based on the outcomes of ongoing negotiations with the contract manufacturing organizations, as of March 31, 2024, we had estimated approximately \$35.1 million of commitments under these agreements related to raw material purchases and manufacturing services, which are expected to be paid through 2025.
+As disclosed in Note 18 Commitments and Contingencies on our Annual Report on Form 10-K, as of December 31, 2023, we had committed approximately \$195.0 million under these agreements related to raw material purchases and manufacturing services, which were expected to be paid through 2028.
+While these commitments are estimates and are subject to changes based on the outcomes of ongoing negotiations with the contract manufacturing organizations, as of June 30, 2024, we estimated approximately \$31.7 million of obligations under these agreements, which are expected to be paid through 2025.
 The actual obligations may differ from these estimates, and such differences will be reflected in our financial statements in future periods as they become known.

-We recognized a loss on purchase commitments of \$17.9 million for the three months ended March 31, 2024, which was recorded to cost of sales on the condensed consolidated statement of operations and as part of accrued expenses on the condensed consolidated balance sheet.
+We recognized a loss on purchase commitments of \$7.4 million and \$25.3 million for the three and six months ended June 30, 2024, respectively, which was recorded to cost of sales on the condensed consolidated statement of operations and as part of accrued expenses on the condensed consolidated balance sheet.
 The purchase commitment loss is based on an estimate of future commitments related to supply agreements with third party vendors for which we do not expect to have related sales.